 There is also one other easter egg about Romy hidden in a book – but I’m not going to tell you where it is, because I want you to find it yourself.
 My friend Alice is also a writer, and she was writing her book Radio Silence while I wrote Romy’s story, so we decided to put references to each other’s writing in our books.
 In Radio Silence, there’s a hidden reference to The Loneliest Girl, and in The Loneliest Girl, there’s a reference to Radio Silence.

-Now that both books are published, Alice and I are going to hold a competition to win signed copies of both books to anyone who can find the easter eggs.
+Now that both books are published, Alice and I are going to hold a competition to win signed copies of any of our books of your choice, to someone who finds the easter eggs.

 Email the references to firstname.lastname@example.org with your address, and we’ll pick a winner from the entries.
 Open internationally, closes 7/11/17 (so you’ve got 2 months to get reading!).